ziv/cho/docs/rfcs/application.md

 - **Middleware**: A function that intercepts process before reaching the endpoint handler.
 - **Error Handler**: A function that handles errors thrown during endpoint processing.

+## Building Blocks

+This chapter is relying on concepts defined in the [Dependency Injection RFC](./di.md).

+### Error Handling

+Error handling is done via error handlers that can be registered at any level (module, controller, endpoint).
+Error handlers are functions that take an error and the request context as arguments.

+For an error handler require dependencies, it can be defined as an injectable class with a `catch` method, implementing `ChoErrorHandler` interface.

+### Middleware

+Middleware used to intercept the request processing pipeline.
+Middleware can be registered at any level (module, controller, endpoint).
+Middleware are functions that take the request context and a `next` function as arguments.

+For a middleware require dependencies, it can be defined as an injectable class with a `handle` method, implementing `ChoMiddleware` interface.

+### Module

+The application specifications extends the use of modules as defined in the [Dependency Injection RFC](./di.md) to contain controllers, error handlers, and middleware.

+A module is required to bootstrap the application.
+The root module is passed to the application bootstrap function.

+### Controller

+A controller is an injectable class annotated with the `@Controller` decorator.
+A controller can contain multiple endpoints, error handlers, and middleware.

+### Endpoint

+An endpoint is an asynchronous method within a controller, annotated with decorators depending on the type of application being built (e.g., `@Get`, `@Post` for web applications).

+---

 ## Stages

+The application lifecycle consists of the following stages:

 #### Build Module Graph